logicalclocks/feature-store-api/docs/hopsworksai/aws/getting_started.md

   </figure>
 </p>

 The cluster will start.
-This might take a few minutes:
+This will take a few minutes:

 <p align="center">
   <figure>